 I can’t understand looking for help and finding that the vast majority of experts in the field are not members of my race.

-Only a small number of current lactation consultants and IBCLCs are African Americans, which puts women who need access to resources the most at risk of feeling misunderstood or unrelatable.
-Though the recommended proportion of IBCLCs is 8.6 per 1000 births, there are only 1.8 IBCLCs per 1000 births in states with a high population of blacks.
+Only a small number of current lactation consultants and IBCLCs are Black women, which puts those who need access to resources the most at risk of feeling misunderstood or unrelatable.
+Though the recommended proportion of IBCLCs is 8.6 per 1000 births, there are only 1.8 IBCLCs per 1000 births in states with a high Black population.

 I can’t understand knowing exactly where to seek help, only to find out help won’t come to my part of town.